 As you get older your health care needs will change.
-Your teen years are a good time to talk with your health care provider (HCP) about whether you need to transfer your health care to an adult doctor, physicians assistant, nurse practitioner, or if your health care can continue to be managed by your family doctor.
-This doesn’t mean that your pediatrician (a doctor who cares for children and teens) doesn’t care about you anymore; it just means that now that you are closer to being an adult, and you’ll need to have an HCP who focuses on treating adults rather than children.
+Your teen years are a good time to talk with your primary care provider (PCP) about whether you need to transfer your health care to an adult doctor, physician’s assistant, nurse practitioner, or if your health care can continue to be managed by your family doctor.
+This doesn’t mean that your pediatrician (a doctor who cares for children and teens) doesn’t care about you anymore; it just means that now that you are closer to being an adult, and you’ll need to have an PCP who focuses on treating adults rather than children.
 It’s normal to feel uncomfortable about this change at first.
 After all, you’ve probably known your pediatrician for most of your life.

 What are transitions?